 (iv) the date the animal arrived at the export depot.

-Penalty: a fine of $5 000.
+Penalty for this subregulation: a fine of $5 000.

 (2) The export depot operator must comply with subregulation (1) as soon as practicable after the animal arrives at the export depot and before it is exported or otherwise moved from the export depot.